U.S. Forest Service Chief Resigns Amid Sexual Misconduct Allegations

 The nature of the accusations against Tooke have not been made public.

-Agriculture Secretary Tonny Perdue announced in August that Tooke would be the new chief of the Forest Service, which manages 154 national forests and 20 grasslands.
+Agriculture Secretary Sonny Perdue announced in August that Tooke would be the new chief of the Forest Service, which manages 154 national forests and 20 grasslands.

 Tooke, who began working at the agency when he was 18 years old, spent about six months as its chief.

-Note: An earlier version of this story incorrectly identified Agriculture Secretary Sonny Perdue as Tonny Perdue.